Bordeaux tramway: Hours of operation and headways

 Trams operate on all lines from around 4.30am until midnight, seven days a week with later service on Thursdays, Fridays and Saturdays until around 1.30am.
 All stops have panels showing the waiting time until the next tram.
 On Sunday and holiday mornings, trams run every 30/40 minutes until around 1000am then every 20 minutes.
 Weekday and Saturday services operate every 10 – 12 minutes with additional service during 'rush hour' and for special events.
 However, there is no service at all on May 1, Labour Day holiday.

 Traffic

 In 2018, the tram system carried 96.77 million passengers.

-Electric power / Ground-level power supply
+Electric power - ground-level power supply

 By demand of the Municipality of Bordeaux (CUB), part of the system uses the Alstom APS system of ground-level power supply.
-There is no overhead wire, and electric power to the tram is supplied by a center rail with only the portion directly under the tram electrically live.
-The French government reports no electrocutions or electrification accidents on any tramway in France from as early as 2003 until as recently as December 31, 2020.
+There is no overhead wire, and electric power to the tram is supplied by a segmented center rail.
+Only the segment directly under the tram is electrically live.
+The French government reports no electrocutions or electrification accidents on any tramway in France from as early as 2003 until as recently as December 31, 2022.